 Working to protect the Adirondacks requires knowledge about the physical environment and a familiarity with the human landscape.
 Zoë's conservation approach includes safeguarding both the natural resources and local communities in the Adirondacks.
 Zoë's role as Deputy Director at Paul Smith's College Adirondack Watershed Institute is to build strategic partnerships and cultivate opportunities to apply community-based conservation strategies to advance AWI's conservation goals.
-Before joining AWI, Zoë was the Director of the Adirondack Program for the Wildlife Conservation Society.
-Her conservation career also includes work with the Student Conservation Association's Adirondack AmeriCorps Program and the Adirondack Mountain Club.
+She is currently a board member for the Adirondack Park Agency, a co-Regional Director for the Adirondack Lakes Alliance, and a core team member of the Adirondack Common Ground Alliance.
+Before joining AWI, Zoë was the Director of the Adirondack Program for the Wildlife Conservation Society for 17 years.
 In her free time, Zoë is outdoors with her kids and husband, paddling, skiing, and enjoying living in one of the greatest places on earth.

 Tel: (518) 327-6276